sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

   3.3 Is dynamic shape supported?

-    Not supported.
+    Cvimodel does not support dynamic shape.
 If several shapes are fixed, independent cvimodel files can be generated through the form of shared weights.
     See :ref:`Merge cvimodel Files <merge weight>` for details.

 Model performance evaluation FAQ